master-of-zen/Av1an/README.md

     -c  --concat            Concatenation method to use for splits Default: ffmpeg [possible values: ffmpeg, mkvmerge, ivf]

-    --webm                  Outputs webm file.
-                            Use only if you're sure the source video and audio are compatible.

 <h3 align="center">FFmpeg options</h3>

     -a  --audio-params      FFmpeg audio settings (Default: copy audio from source to output)